Learn The Truth About Impact Effort Matrix In 60 Seconds (Free Guide & Template)

 Impact vs Effort

 Impact versus Effort is a concept that is gaining more traction in the business world.
-The idea is that you should strive to maximize the impact of your work, instead of simply focusing on the amount of effort you put in.
+The idea is that you should strive to maximize the impact of your work instead of simply focusing on the amount of effort you put in.

-Impact is the result of the effort you put in—how valuable the outcome is to you and others.
+The impact is the result of the effort you put in—how valuable the outcome is to you and others.
 Effort is the amount of time, energy, and resources that you need to put in.

 In other words, it's about finding ways to work smarter, not harder.
-It may take some time to get used to this concept, but it can make a huge difference in the success of your business.
+It may take some time to get used to this concept, but it can make a massive difference in the success of your business.
 By striving for impact instead of just focusing on effort, you can make sure your efforts pay off.

 Always start with the Quick Wins - the upper left-hand quadrant.
 Quick Wins are projects that require minimal effort but bring maximum impact.